NaIwo/BomberManAI/README.md

 The limit of game is number of episodes or score limit.
 The winner is the player who has collected the most coins.

+You can run the environment in multiple configurations.
+An agent learned using RL can face an agent learned using evolutionary computation or your own written heuristics.
+You can also control the agent yourself, trying your hand against learned opponents.
+Examples of how to train agents can be found [here - BomberManAI/bomberman/training](https://github.com/NaIwo/BomberManAI/tree/main/bomberman/training).

 ![Alt Text](bomberman/game/board_elements/images/visualization.gif)

 # Requirements